American Veterinary Medical Association Council on Education (AVMA)

 There are opportunities offered by AVMA for veterinarians and veterinary students who want to travel abroad for veterinary research, education or to donate supplies, equipment, and textbooks to other underprivileged students or doctors.

-A few of the Universities recognized by the AVMA are as given below.
+Some of the universities recognized by the AVMA are as given below.

 |Name of the Institution|